openmaptiles/www.openmaptiles.org/docs/website/openlayers3.md

 ---
 layout: docs
 category: website
-title: Openlayers3
+title: OpenLayers 3
-description: Openlayers3
+description: OpenLayers 3
 keywords: Openlayers3
 ---

-You can check out an example style we made for OpenLayers 3 using [ol-mapbox-style](https://github.com/boundlessgeo/ol-mapbox-style) extension.
+This is an example how to use for OpenLayers 3 using the [ol-mapbox-style](https://github.com/boundlessgeo/ol-mapbox-style) extension together with OpenMapTiles.
+Check out the code [here](https://github.com/openmaptiles/www.openmaptiles.org/tree/master/maps).

+<iframe src="/maps/ol3.html" frameborder="0" scrolling="0" width="100%" height="540px" style="margin-bottom:25px;"></iframe>

+### Convert Mapbox GL style to OpenLayers style functions

+The [ol-mapbox-style](https://github.com/boundlessgeo/ol-mapbox-style) converts the original Mapbox GL style specification into OpenLayers style functions.
+Thanks to this extension you are able to design maps for vector tiles using the existing tools and then switch to a different renderer.

 ### index.html

-Notice linked fonts used in the style and `omls.js` that is compiled ol-mapbox-style package.
+Create a HTML page and include OpenLayers 3 and the standalone build of [ol-mapbox-style](https://github.com/boundlessgeo/ol-mapbox-style) `omls.js`.
+Since OpenLayers 3 draws on the browser canvas you also need to include the fonts used in the style in the page.

 ```html
 <!DOCTYPE html>